You Yangs and Serendip Sanctuary upgrades

 Serendip pond

 The display pond at Serendip Sanctuary was built in the 1990s and its structure is deteriorating.
-We’re investigating options to find a long-term, sustainable solution to repair it.
-This work will be treated as a high priority as part of the master plan delivery.
-We’ve engaged engineers to assess the state of the pond and the repairs needed, and to provide recommendations on next steps.
+We have investigated options to find a long-term, sustainable solution to rehabilitate it.

 Engineer assessments have found that the existing concrete walls and base are structurally compromised, with major cracks and leaks, and are likely to fail entirely if filled with water.
 The walls are also not capable of retaining the soil from the outside of the pond.

 Based on these findings, we are aiming to replace the pond walls, repair the base slab and waterproof the whole structure.
-We’re now looking into the costs and timelines to deliver these repairs, and will update the community once we know more.
+In May 2025, a contractor was appointed to complete the pond works with the completed works expected in spring.

 Later works

 We are planning the other master plan initiatives that will be delivered as part of the project.
-From upgrading visitor facilities, improving tracks and trails, and enhancing the wildlife viewing experience at Serendip, we’re looking at ways to help revitalise this important environmental, cultural and recreational precinct.
+From upgrading visitor facilities, improving tracks and trails, and enhancing the wildlife viewing experience at Serendip, we are looking at ways to help revitalise this important environmental, cultural and recreational precinct.

 Project benefits